 One bite at a time (pun intended).

 Make a list of the ways that perfectionism causes problems in your life.
-Does it slow you down, leave you second guessing yourself, or erode your confidence?
+Does it slow you down, leave you second-guessing yourself, or erode your confidence?
 Is it a trigger for overeating or does it affect you in other ways?
+Does perfectionism sap the joy out of your achievements or make you cranky?
 Write down all the ways that perfectionism takes a toll on you and your life.

 Stop bashing yourself for procrastination and overeating.
 You may not like what’s going on, but beating yourself up about it is getting you nowhere.
-The real truth is, we choose our behaviors for a reason and if you can understand why you are choosing to procrastinate and if you can understand why food has the pull it does for you in certain situations, you’ll have a lot more power.
+The real truth is, we all choose our behaviors for a reason and if you stop calling yourself names (ahem, like lazy) and instead seek to understand why you procrastinate and the reasons food has the influence it does over you in certain situations, you’ll have a lot more power.
 Give yourself permission to be curious and to learn from your behaviors.

 Do your best, make a move, be kind to yourself.
 Seek support when you need it.
 Rinse and repeat.
 That’s how to break free of the perfectionism-procrastination-overeating cycle.